Thomas Brisbane: Astronomer

 Brisbane was a keen astronomer throughout his career.
 He had an observatory built at his ancestral home in 1808.
 From this observatory he was able to contribute to the advances in navigation which took place over the next hundred years.
 He took telescopes, books and two astronomical assistants, Carl Ludwig Christian Rümker and James Dunlop to New South Wales with him.
 On arrival he had the first properly-equipped Australian observatory built at Parramatta while waiting for his predecessor, Governor Macquarie to complete his final arrangements.

 The Parramatta observatory recorded stars of the southern hemisphere, the first detailed observations from the continent.
 Its major contribution was Rümker's rediscovery of Encke's comet in 1822.
 Brisbane left his equipment and books in the colony when he returned to Scotland.
 Remnants of this collection survive in the Sydney Observatory.

 Brisbane's keen interest in science led him to accept the invitation to become the first President of the Philosophical Society of Australasia that later became the Royal Society of New South Wales.
 He was the first patron of the New South Wales Agricultural Society.
 He arranged experiments in growing tobacco, cotton, coffee and New Zealand flax in the colony.

 Later life

-Brisbane left Sydney in December 1825 and returned to Scotland.
-In 1826 he was made colonel of the 34th (Cumberland) Regiment of Foot.
-He added the name of Makdougall before Brisbane, and settled down to the life of a country gentleman and took interest in science, his estate, and his regiment.
-He was elected president of the Royal Society of Edinburgh (1832) following the death of Sir Walter Scott, and in 1836 he was created a baronet.
-In the same year he was offered the command of the troops stationed in Canada and two years later the chief command in India, but declined both but continued his astronomical researches.

-He was the first patron of science in Australia, and as such was eulogised by Sir John Herschel when he presented Brisbane with the gold medal of the Royal Astronomical Society in 1828.
-Oxford and Cambridge universities gave him the honorary degree of DCL, and he was elected a fellow of the Royal Societies of both London and Edinburgh.
 He was created Knight Commander of the Order of the Bath in 1814 and Knight Grand Cross of the Order of the Bath in 1837.
 He published The Brisbane Catalogue of 7,385 stars of the Southern Hemisphere in 1835.
 The Observatory in Parramatta was used until 1855.